TritonDataCenter/manta/docs/operator-guide/mantav2-migration.md

     https://github.com/joyent/manta/blob/master/docs/operator-guide/mantav2-migration.md#snaplink-discovery

 Missing "*_sherlock.tsv.gz" for the following shards (1 of 1):
-    1.moray
+    1.moray.coalregion.joyent.us

 mantav2-migrate snaplink-cleanup: error: sherlock files must be generated and copied to "/var/db/snaplink-cleanup/discovery/" before snaplink cleanup can proceed
 ```

 You must **do the following for each listed shard**:

-- Find the postgres instance that is currently the async for that shard.
-(If
+- Find the postgres *VM UUID* (`postgres_vm`) that is currently the async for
+  that shard, and the datacenter in which it resides.
+(If this is a development
-  this is a development Manta with no async, then the sync or primary can be
+  Manta with no async, then the sync or primary can be used.)
+The output from
-  used.)
-The output from the following generally can help find those
+  the following commands can help find those instances:
-  instances, assuming there is a postgres instance for each instance in this
-  DC:

     ```
     manta-adm show -a | grep ^postgres
     manta-oneach -s postgres 'manatee-adm show'
     ```

-- Determine the datacenter and server holding that instance.

 - Copy the "snaplink-sherlock.sh" script to that server's global zone.

     ```
-    ssh $datacenter
+    ssh $datacenter   # the datacenter holding the postgres async VM

-    server_uuid=...
+    postgres_vm="<the UUID of postgres async VM>"

+    server_uuid=$(sdc-vmadm get $postgres_vm | json server_uuid)
     manta0_vm=$(vmadm lookup -1 tags.smartdc_role=manta)
     sdc-oneachnode -n "$server_uuid" -X -d /var/tmp \
         -g "/zones/$manta0_vm/root/opt/smartdc/manta-deployment/tools/snaplink-sherlock.sh"